turbot/tailpipe-mod-gcp-audit-log-detections/detections/docs/compute_disk_with_small_size.md

 ## Overview

-Detect Compute Engine disks with sizes below the recommended threshold.
+Detect when a Compute disk is configured with small size.
 Insufficient disk sizes may affect performance and usability.
 Monitoring these configurations ensures compliance with resource requirements.

 **References**:
 - [Disk Management Overview](https://cloud.google.com/compute/docs/disks)